containers/podman/docs/podman-mount.1.md

 If you execute the command without any arguments, the tool will list all of the currently mounted containers.

+Note that when running in rootless mode, the mount command only works with the vfs storage driver.

 ## RETURN VALUE
 The location of the mounted file system.
 On error an empty string and errno is returned.